-As a parent, you want the best for your child.
+As a parent of addict, you want the best for your child.
 You want them to have access to the abundant opportunities out there, and there isn't anything that you wouldn't do to see them thrive.

 It could then be concerning and equally agonising to suspect that your child might be treading down the path of substance abuse.